latest nhpb_banner 1__compressed

 • Cambridge Office, 3885 South Maryland Pkwy, Las Vegas, NV 89119, phone (702) 455-8639

-Help Of Southern Nevada – In addition to multiple rental assistance programs, this agency offers a wide variety of programs, such as security deposit assistance, electric bill, landlord-tenant mediation, and much more.
+Help Of Southern Nevada has a wide range of programs. n addition to multiple rental assistance programs, this agency will try to offer security deposit assistance, landlord-tenant mediation, and much more.
 They also have several locations across Clark County.
 The main address is 1640 E. Flamingo, Road #100, Las Vegas, Nevada 89119, call (702) 369-4357

-The Salvation Army – Programs include a shelter, low income housing, and homeless prevention/rent assistance is offered.
+The Salvation Army programs include a shelter for the unhoused, low income housing, and homeless prevention/rent assistance is offered - though funds are limited.
 They also administer a variety of other social services.
-The Clark County charity is a great place to call for referrals too as a major goal is to help the working poor pay for housing costs - including back rent.
+The Clark County charity is a great place to call for referrals too as a major goal is to help the working poor pay for housing costs, whether rent or utilities.

 • Or try the second office which is the Salvation Army branch at 830 E Lake Mead Pkwy, Henderson, NV 89015, phone 702-565-9578.

 • Other locations are in the region too.
-Find Las Vegas Salvation Army assistance programs.
+Find more details about Las Vegas Salvation Army assistance programs.

 Lutheran Social Services is based at 4323 Boulder Hwy, Las Vegas, NV 89121.
 Call either (702) 639-1730 or (702) 639-1736.
-Services include information on low income as well as transitional housing.
-A major focus is on helping the elderly and veterans with their rent.
-Families facing a crisis may qualify for a loan from LSS of Nevada.
+Programs from LSS include information on low income as well as transitional housing.
+A major focus is on helping the elderly and veterans with their rent as well, with some families facing a crisis may qualify for a loan from LSS of Nevada.

-HOPELINK – This non-profit also serves renters and the low income in Las Vegas as well as across Southern Nevada.
+HOPELINK serves renters and the low income in Las Vegas as well as across Southern Nevada.
 They offer applications to the Clark County Rapid Rehousing Intervention Programs (CCHIP), wrap around services, as well as rent help from local and national grants.
-The charity also has funds to pay security deposits, moving assistance and other housing resources.
+The charity also has funds to pay security deposits, moving assistance and other housing resources to people who qualify.

 • HopeLink of Southern Nevada is based at 178 Westminster Way, Henderson, NV 89015.
 Call (702) 566-0576.
 They may also go by Henderson Allied Community Advocates.